Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Detection with A Detector Network

 Analogous to SGWB detection~\cite{PhysRevD.59.102001,Romano:2016dpx}, we define the overlap reduction function~(ORF) of ULDM as

-which quantifies the degree of coherence of ULDM signals observed by two detectors, see Fig.~\ref{fig:orf_gw_dm}.
+which quantifies the degree of coherence of the ULDM signals observed by two detectors.
 In contrast to the ORF defined in SGWB detection, the ORF of ULDM exhibits velocity dependency~(or equivalently mass dependent), arising from both the velocity-dependent response function and the exponential term.
 Consequently, it becomes necessary to construct a template bank of ORFs for different ULDM masses in the practical searches.

 As evident from Eq.~(\ref{signal+noise corl matrix}), the marginalization introduces both the auto-correlation of $\tilde{d}_1$ and $\tilde{d}_2$ as well as the cross-correlation between $\tilde{d}_1$ and $\tilde{d}_2$, manifesting as additional diagonal and off-diagonal terms in $\Sigma_i$, respectively.
 The strength of cross-correlation is characterized by the ORF and the ``sky map" $S_{\Phi}(f,\hat{k})$, akin to SGWB detection.
 However, unlike the SGWB scenario where the exponential term in Eq.~(\ref{chi_ab}) oscillates violently and $\gamma_{ab} (a\neq b)$ decays rapidly when $f>1/|\Delta \mathbf{x}_{ab}|$, the ORF of ULDM will decay when $|\Delta \mathbf{x}_{ab}|>2\pi\lambda_c \approx 10^3/f_c$ due to the longer wavelength of non-relativistic ULDM particles.
 Therefore, even if two detectors are separated by more than $1/f_c$ apart, they will still retain correlation for ULDM detection.
+Assuming a configuration where two identical detectors are co-aligned but separated by a distance of $|\Delta\mathbf{x}_{ab}|=348$ light seconds, which mimics the leading and trailing $20^{\circ}$ configuration of LISA and Taiji, we plot the ORF of ULDM and GW between the two $X$ channels in Fig.~\ref{fig:orf_shift}.
+We normalize the $\gamma_{X_1X_2}$ by $\Gamma_X$, and the ratio $\gamma_{X_1X_2}/\Gamma_X$ measures the decrease in correlation due to the separation between detectors.
+As illustrated, the GW ORF decays at much smaller frequencies than the ULDM ORF.